PlasmaPy/hack.plasmapy.org/pages/2021/social.md

 # Social Events

-Since this year's Hack Week is purely virtual, we're hoping to schedule in some virtual social time to help gain back the social aspect of in person events.
-We're currently planning of scheduling a social hour for every day and mechanisms so people can split off into their own working/social group.
+Since this year's Hack Week is purely virtual, and as such, we inherently loose th social aspect related to in person events.
+In an effort to regain some the camaraderie, we're currently scheduling social hours for every day of the event and will provide mechanisms so people can split off into their own working/social groups.
 Please stay tuned, and we'll update you with more info.
+You can also visit our [scheduling page](../schedule).